 UCSD tuition and fees for international students

 With so many renowned majors and faculty, UCSD is bound to attract students from all over the nation and the world.
-In fact, about 14% of UCSD undergraduate students are from abroad, numbering nearly 4,500.
+In fact, about 15% of UCSD undergraduate students are from abroad.
 So what are the UCSD tuition and fees for international students?

 As non-Californians, international students pay supplemental UC San Diego tuition.
 Therefore, the UCSD cost of attendance is significantly higher than for California residents.
 Additionally, international students are required to pay a one-time $100 International Student Visa Administration Fee in the first semester.